-Provincial Armed Constabulary: Uttar Pradesh Provincial Armed Constabulary or Pradeshik Armed Constabulary is an armed police of Uttar Pradesh.
-It is maintained at key locations across state and active only on orders from the deputy inspector general and higher-level authorities.

-Gherao: Gherao, meaning "encirclement", is a word which denotes a tactic used by labour activists and union leaders in India, and it is similar to picketing.
-Usually, a group of people would surround a politician or a government building until their demands are met or answers given.

-MISA: It was a controversial law passed by the Indian parliament in 1971 giving the administration of Prime Minister Indira Gandhi and Indian law enforcement agencies very broad powers-indefinite preventive detention of individuals, and search and seizure of property without warrants.
-It was effectively used during the time of emergency.

-Afforestation: It is the process of planting trees, or sowing seeds, in barren lands devoid of any trees to create a forest.
-The term was encouraged by Sanjay Gandhi during the time of emergency.
+- Provincial Armed Constabulary: Uttar Pradesh Provincial Armed Constabulary or Pradeshik Armed Constabulary is an armed police of Uttar Pradesh.
+It is maintained at key locations across state and is active only on orders from the deputy inspector general and higher-level authorities. - Gherao: Gherao, meaning "encirclement", is a word which denotes a tactic used by labour activists and union leaders in India, and it is similar to picketing.
+Usually, a group of people would surround a politician or a government building until their demands are met or answers given. - MISA: It was a controversial law passed by the Indian parliament in 1971 giving the administration of Prime Minister Indian Gandhi and Indian law enforcement agencies very broad powers-indefinite preventive detention of individuals, and search and seizure of property without warrants.
+It was effectively used during the time of emergency. - Afforestation: It is the process of planting trees, or sowing seeds, in barren lands devoid of any trees to create a forest.
+The term was encouraged by Sanjay Gandhi during the time of emergency. - Demonitisation: It is the act of stripping a currency unit of its status as legal tender.

-Time Capsule: A time capsule is a historic cache of goods or information, usually intended as a deliberate method of communication with future people and to help future archaeologists, anthropologists, or historians.

-Demonitisation: It is the act of stripping a currency unit of its status as legal tender.
 It occurs whenever there is a change of national currency: The current form or forms of money is pulled from circulation and retired, often to be replaced with new notes or coins.
 It was introduced in 1978.

-Socialists: Socialism is a range of economic and social systems characterized by social ownership of the means of production and workers' self-management, as well as the political theories and movements associated with them.
+• Socialists: Socialism is a range of economic and social systems characterized by social ownership of the means of production and workers' self-management, as well as the political theories and movements associated with them.
 Nehru and Gandhi implemented the concept of socialism.

-- 1. Write a note on the causes for National Emergency. - 2.
-Give on account on the role of Jayaprakash Narayan at the time of Emergency. - 3.
-Briefly explain Sanjay's four points. - 4.
-Discuss the importance of sixth general elections and results. - 5.
+- 1. Write a note on the causes for national emergency. - 2.
+Give an account on the role of Jayaprakash Narayan at the time of emergency. - 3.
+State the importance of the sixth general elections and results. - 4.
 Write a short note on Shah Commission.

 - 1. Critically analyze national emergency and its results. - 2.
-Write an essay on the 20-point programme of Gandhi. - 3.
+Evaluate the 20-point programme of Gandhi. - 3.
 Critically analyze the rise and fall of Janata Party. - 4.
-Estimate the economic conditions during 1971-79.
+Discuss the economic conditions during 1971-79.

-- Bipan Chandra, Miridula Mukherjee, Aditya Mukherjee.
+Chandra, Bipin, Miridula Mukherjee and Aditya Mukherjee.
 2008.
-India since Independence, Haryana: Penguin Books. - Grover B.L, and Grover S. 2007.
+India since Independence.
+New Delhi: Penguin Books.

+Grover B.L, and Grover S. 2007.
 A New Look at Modern Indian History.
-New Delhi: S. Chand & Company. - G. Vengatesan.
-2007.
-History of contemporary India 1947-2007, Rajapalayam: VC Publications. - G. John Gilbert.
+New Delhi: S. Chand & Company.

+Vengatesan, G. 2012.
+History of Contemporary India 1947-2007.
+Rajapalayam: VC Publications.

+Ramachandra Guha.
+2008.
+India after Gandhi.
+New Delhi: Harper Collins.

+Gilbert, G. John.
 2006.
-Contemporary History of India, New Delhi: Anmol Publications Pvt.
-Ltd. - Ramachandra Guha.
-2008.
-India after Gandhi, London: Picador.

-UNIT-12-RE-EMERGENCE OF INDIRA GANDHI Structure

-- 12.0.
-Introduction

-- 12.1.
-Objectives

-- 12.2.
-The 1980 Elections

-- 12.2.1.
-Economic Development: Sixth Plan

-- 12.2.2.
-Asian Games

-- 12.3.
-Assam Agitation and Atrocities

-- 12.3.1.
-Problem Of Immigrants

-- 12.3.2.
-Punjab Crisis

-- 12.3.2.1.
-The Demands

-- 12.3.2.2.
-Escalating Violence

-- 12.4.
-Operation Blue Star

-- 12.4.1.
-Dismissal Of Darbara Singh Government

-- 12.4.1.1.
-Process of the Military Operation

-- 12.4.1.2.
-The Assassination

-- 12.5.
-Rajiv Gandhi

-- 12.5.1.
-The New Prime Minister

-- 12.5.1.1.
-Anti-Sikh Riots

-- 12.5.1.2.
-Bhopal Gas Tragedy, December 1984

-- 12.5.1.3.
-1984 Elections

-- 12.5.1.4.
-Rajiv-Longowal Accord, July 1985

-- 12.5.1.5.
-The Assam Accord

-- 12.5.1.6.
-Rajiv-Laldenga Accord, 1986

-- 12.5.1.7.
-The Shah Bano-Case, 1985-86

-- 12.5.1.8.
-Anti-Defection Act, 1985

-- 12.5.1.9.
-Economic Policy

-- 12.5.1.10.
-Technology Missions

-- 12.5.1.11.
-Computerisation

-- 12.6.
-New Education Policy, 1986

-- 12.6.1.
-National Policy on Education

-- 12.6.2.
-Operation Blackboard

-- 12.6.3.
-Navodaya Vidyalayas

-- 12.6.4.
-Autonomous Colleges

-- 12.6.5.
-Rural Higher Education

-- 12.6.6.
-Delinking Degrees from Jobs

-- 12.6.7.
-Open University and Distance Education

-- 12.6.8.
-Research and Development

-- 12.6.9.
-Corruption, Scandals, and Controversies

-- 12.6.10.
-German Submarine Scandal, 1986

-- 12.6.11.
-Fair Fax Controversy, 1986-87

-- 12.6.12.
-Fall of Rajiv Government, 1989

-- 12.7.
-Answers to Check Your Progress Questions

-- 12.8.
-Summary

-- 12.9.
-Key Words

-- 12.10.
-Self-Assessment Questions and Exercises

-- 12.11.
-Further Readings
+Contemporary History of India.
+New Delhi: Anmol Publications Pvt.
+Ltd.

+UNIT 12 RE-EMERGENCE OF INDIRA GANDHI

+- 12.0 Introduction

+- 12.1 Objectives

+- 12.2 The 1980 Elections

+- 12.2.1 Economic Development: Sixth Plan

+- 12.2.2 Asian Games

+- 12.3 Assam Agitation and Atrocities

+- 12.3.1 Problem of Immigrants

+- 12.3.2 Punjab Crisis

+- 12.4 Operation Blue Star

+- 12.4.1 Dismissal of Darbara Singh Government

+- 12.5 Rajiv Gandhi

+- 12.6 New Education Policy, 1986

+- 12.6.1 National Policy on Education

+- 12.6.2 Operation Blackboard

+- 12.6.3 Navodaya Vidyalayas

+- 12.6.4 Autonomous Colleges

+- 12.6.5 Rural Higher Education

+- 12.6.6 Delinking Degrees from Jobs

+- 12.6.7 Open University and Distance Education

+- 12.6.8 Research and Development

+- 12.6.9 Corruption, Scandals, and Controversies

+- 12.6.10 German Submarine Scandal, 1986

+- 12.6.11 Fair Fax Controversy, 1986-87

+- 12.6.12 Fall of Rajiv Government, 1989

+- 12.7 Answers to Check Your Progress Questions

+- 12.8 Summary

+- 12.9 Key Words

+- 12.10 Self-Assessment Questions and Exercises

+- 12.11 Further Readings